 The song "To Belgrade" (Serbian: "Za Beograd") is a notable song from the movie and was frequently covered by various artists.
 Today, the song is even associated with the current situation in Serbia, with many protests against corruption.
-On this day (March 15th, 2025), one of the biggest protests in Serbia is planned in Belgrade, with thousands of students coming from various cities.
+On this day (March 15th, 2025), one of the biggest protests in Serbia was planned in Belgrade, with thousands of students coming from various cities.

 Sign in to leave a comment.